Community Radio Network (Australia)

 The Community Radio Network (CRN) in Australia is a satellite program feed available to subscribing community radio stations.
 It was created and is managed by the Community Broadcasting Association of Australia (CBAA).
 The CRN does not produce the programs that are broadcast on the feed, but acts as a distributor of material supplied by member stations.

 History

 After more than a decade of exchanging programs between stations on tape via mail, the CBAA established the Community Radio Satellite, known as ComRadSat in 1993.
 Four media organisations have co-operated to make the satellite service available to community radio stations all over Australia.
 These are the CBAA, the Australian Indigenous Communications Association, Radio Print Handicapped Network and the BBC World Service.
 Each organisation transmits their programs via Optus onto the C1 Satellite via the uplink site at Belrose.

-On December 2013, CRN, RPH, NIRS and BBC World Service shifted to VAST satellite platform.
+In December 2013, CRN, RPH, NIRS and BBC World Service shifted to VAST satellite platform.